Prunes vs plums - Health impact and Nutrition Comparison

 The anticipated cholesterol and trans fat content of prunes and plums are null.

-Prunes contain more vitamins A, E, K, B1, B2, B3, B5, B6.
-On the other hand, plums contain 15 times more vitamin C than prunes.
+Prunes contain more vitamins A, E, K, B1, B2, B3, B5, and B6.
+On the other hand, plums contain 15 times more vitamin C and are higher in folate than prunes.

 Historical data show that Prunus domestica and other Eurasian plum species contributed to the development of primitive European societies (7).

 Prunes should be stored in cool and dry conditions in air-tight containers.
-They can be stored in the freezer to increase shelf life to up to 12months.
+They can be stored in the freezer to increase shelf life up to 12 months.

 Ripe plums are hard but can be gently squeezed.
 Unripe ones are very firm.
 Careful with signs of cuts, discoloration, or decomposition.